 I am an incoming or prospective university student, a recent graduate, or a student at a data science boot camp or in a certificate program.
 Am I eligible to apply?

-Unfortunately you are not eligible to apply.
+Unfortunately, you are not eligible to apply.
 Only current students at degree-granting colleges or universities may apply.
-Applicants must be enrolled students in the Spring 2023 term AND enrolled graduate students in Autumn 2023.
+Applicants must be enrolled students in the Spring 2024 term AND enrolled graduate students in Autumn 2024.
 This means undergraduates are eligible to apply only if they are seniors who are beginning graduate school in the fall.

 You are, however, eligible to apply as a project lead, if you have a project you would like to propose for the program.
-Please see our Call for Proposals for further information.
+A link to our call for proposals will be posted early in January 2023.

 I am an international student in the U.S., or a student at a college or university outside the U.S. What visas are required to apply for the program?